What are the benefits of joining the World Championships of Performing Arts as a contestant in the Team Canada

 What does WCOPA have that the Olympics doesn’t?

 A. A number of things!
 First, WCOPA is geared toward the education of its competitors.
-So there are WorldStar Boot Camps being held prior to the competition, from which participants can learn so much about their field of performance and the entertainment industry in general.
+So there are WorldStars Boot Camps being held prior to the competition, from which participants can learn so much about their field of performance and the entertainment industry in general.
 These make up a total of twelve hours of intensive training, conducted by top Hollywood coaches and performers.
 Secondly, as if this weren’t enough, nearly half a million dollars of scholarships are being given away to deserving contestants!
-Thirdly, WCOPA also hosts go-sees which are the very opportunities that all participants are being offered, to personally interact with Hollywood’s inner circle—talent agencies, TV and movie directors, recording moguls, elite dance schools, leading acting academies.
+Thirdly, WCOPA also hosts go-sees which are the very opportunities that all participants should take advantage of, to personally interact with Hollywood’s inner circle—talent agencies, TV and movie directors, recording moguls, elite dance schools, leading acting academies.
 The list goes on and on.

 How many countries will participate?

 A. About seventy countries will be sending their contingents to both the Senior World Championships and the Junior World Championships from July 24 to August 2, 2020.

 How do I join as a contestant?

 A. You will need to fill up a form on this webpage.
 Then we will get back to you with additional instructions.